Pay as you throw: Asia

 After being introduced in the 1970s, 954 municipalities (30%) in Japan have implemented PAYT programs.
 The city of Taipei currently runs a scheme where households and companies purchase specially printed blue bin bags, and place waste in it.
 The municipal waste management department collects only rubbish placed within these special bags.
 Called the "Per Bag Trash Collection Fee", this scheme encourages usage of recyclable packaging, as those do not need a special bag and are disposed free of charge.
 As a result, Taipei's waste volume is down 35.08%, and recycling has increased 2.6-fold from 1999.
 PAYT is also implemented in Korea, Thailand, Vietnam, China, and Republic of China (Taiwan).
+Starting in April 2024, Hong Kong will implement its PAYT programme.

 PAYT pricing has also been recently introduced in parts of Bangalore through the wastepicker cooperative Hasiru Dala, founded by Nalini Shekar.
 The organization followed the 2-bin 1-bag segregation method, and charged differently for compost-able waste and landfill rejects, while paying for recyclables.
 Apartments serviced through this pricing mechanism showed a significant reduction in their garbage footprint.